amansahani/intership-project/README.md

 In the `csvdb` app, various URL patterns are defined for handling CSV data and statistics visualization.

-_[Please provide specific details of URL patterns and views related to the CSVDB app]_

 ## Students App URLs

 In the `students` app, various URL patterns are defined for managing student records.

-_[Please provide specific details of URL patterns and views related to the Students app]_

 This concludes the documentation for the URL configuration of the Accuknox project.
-For more detailed information on each app's specific views and functionality, please refer to the respective app's documentation.

-For additional information about the project's implementation and usage, please consult the project's main documentation.